ryanlapeyre/CS4330FinalProject/Classes.md

 # C#
 Let's take a look at this code, shall we?
+Syntax-wise, C# is similar to Java at a glance.
+As usual with classes, there are access modifiers for public/private access.
+Defining a class is exactly the same as Java, as well as initialization.
+However, C# does have access to a destructor, unlike Java.
+To initialize and use a destructor, you simply write a "~" along with the classname and define what you wish the object to do when being destructed.
+The destructor imiplicity calls the Finalize method, which frees the object from memory.

     public class Person
     {